supersimplesuper/docs/website/docs/security/super_api_data_retention_policy/index.md

 ### Sensitive Data

-Sensitive data is retained for the minimal period of time possible for the system to function correctly and to be legally compliant to the standards set out by the Office of the Australian Information Commissioner (OAIC) .
+Sensitive data is retained for the minimal period of time possible for the system to function correctly and to be legally compliant to the standards set out by the Office of the Australian Information Commissioner (OAIC).
 To be specific:

-- Data from a user making a super selection is retained for a maximum of 7 days before it is expired.
+- Data from a user making a super selection is retained for a maximum of 30 days before it is expired.
+- The main driver to hold the data for 30 days is the need to issue MRR requests over the SuperStream network and to wait for a reply.
 - When data is removed from the selection session object, we anonymize the data.
 It undergoes the following transformation:

   | Field          | Action                             |